RillingDev/rilling.dev/source/_posts/gender-diverse-forms.md

 ## A possible solution

 So here is an idea how to solve this:
 Instead of asking for an explicit gender, simply asking for the preferred pronoun is way easier - most of the time that is the only thing a gender selection input is used for anyways.
-While this is obviously quite a bit of a change, I feel like this would be a relatively minor change with quite an improvement on inclusivity.
+While this is obviously quite a bit of a change, I feel like this would be a relatively minor change with quite an improvement on inclusion.
 Here is an example on how this could look:

 ![Form with pronoun-sentence](form_new_1.png)